robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ]
 ???

-This discussion is about a new topic that many in cybersecurity may not have thought about or have experience.
+This discussion is about a new topic that many in cybersecurity may not have experience with or even thought about.
 I will introduce a new analytical and modeling technique to plan the evidence that needs to be collected throughout the software lifecycle to support security claims.
-The goal is to build an argument, akin to a legal case.
+The goal is to build an argument, similar to a legal case.
 Instead of defending a person or an organization, our job is to defend the claims we seek to make about the system-of-interest security properties.

 This slide deck is based several sources as follows: